 In the end, I want to mention something quickly.

 You most likely noticed, that the time step in explicit only depends on the mesh, Young Modulus, and density.
 Reducing Young Modulus may not be ideal of course, and you often need a small mesh to analyze details.
 But in “low dynamic” problems you can try to increase the explicit time step by increasing material density.

 This is called “mass scaling”.
 FEA packages even offer solutions where density is increased only in the elements that “decide” about time increment.
 This means that sometimes only small portions of your model get heavier!
-In some analysis, you can “get away” with increasing the mass of your model.
+In some analyses, you can “get away” by increasing the mass of your model.
 If that is the case this may be a solution for you.
 Just be aware, that this does change how your model behaves!
 When high accelerations are involved, it is best to be careful!

 Nice!
 You got here, thanks for reading!
 Let’s wrap this up, so it is easier to remember!

 Well, I do hope that you find this useful.
 As always I would love it if you would share your thoughts in the comments below!

 You are in the right place!
 Below you can check my FREE online FEA course, where I teach you about the most valuable lessons I learned during my FEA career!